MohamedEmam01/HousePrice/README.md

 ## Data Preprocessing

 Before training the machine learning model, the data goes through a preprocessing phase to handle missing values, outliers, and feature engineering.
-The Jupyter Notebook `final_revision.ipynb` provides a detailed explanation of these steps.
+The Jupyter Notebook `House Price.ipynb` provides a detailed explanation of these steps.

 ## Machine Learning Algorithm